Hatstand: History

 The front hall was the introduction to the house, and as such was an important part of the Victorian home.
 Furnishings were selected not only to make it a useful place to hang a hat and coat, store an umbrella and leave a calling card, but also to show family wealth, social position and knowledge of current styles.
 A hall stand or a hatrack was the most important piece of furniture.
 These were new forms that appeared about 1840, such as the hall tree, as homes became larger and social visits became more structured.
 Smaller houses had smaller front halls, so a hanging hatrack was the answer to the problem of storing visitors' coats and hats.
 As well as holding hats and coats, a hall tree could be used to store bags, umbrellas, walking sticks, boots and other items.

+In the 18th century, specially crafted hatracks were part of the furniture in Lutheran churches in a region east of Hamburg, Germany.

 By the 1920s, houses had become smaller, and hall furnishings were usually just a chair, a table and perhaps a mirror; a closet or cupboard held hats and coats.